tomarv2/nifi/README.md

 - When we initially started deploying NiFi it was version on 1.5, so k8s support was not that great.
 Things have changed a lot and we haven't changed out deployment strategy too much as yet.

+- We are also using a headless service

 - We expose nifi metrics in prometheus format

 - It also has custom `logback.xml` to handle log in log issue with nifi logs